plotly/plotly.py/doc/python/bar-charts.md

 ### Colored and Styled Bar Chart

-In this example several parameters of the layout as customized, hence it is convenient to use directly the `go.Layout(...)` constructor instead of calling `fig.update`.
+In this example several parameters of the layout are customized, hence it is convenient to use directly the `go.Layout(...)` constructor instead of calling `fig.update`.

 ```python
 import plotly.graph_objects as go